 - adjust for non-responses

 Weighting is based on mid-year population estimates from the Office for National Statistics.

-In 2017/18, 32.7% of people aged 16 years and over had used a public library in their own time or for voluntary work in the past year.
-This is a reliable estimate of the percentage of people in England who used a public library in that period.
+In 2018 to 2019, 32.9% of people aged 16 years and over had used a library in their own time or for voluntary work in the past year.
+This is a reliable estimate of the percentage of people in England who used a library in that period.
 But because the Taking Part Survey is based on a random sample, it’s impossible to be 100% certain of the true percentage.

-It’s 95% certain, however, that somewhere between 31.4% and 34.0% of all people aged 16 years and over in England used a public library.
+It’s 95% certain, however, that between 31.6% and 34.3% of all people aged 16 years and over in England used a library.
 In statistical terms, this is a 95% confidence interval.
 This means that if 100 random samples were taken, then 95 times out of 100 the estimate would fall between the upper and lower confidence interval.
 But 5 times out of 100 it would fall outside this range.

-For 2017/18, the Other ethnic group had 79 respondents (out of 7,715 respondents in total), so we can be less certain about the estimate for the Other ethnic group (25%).
-This greater uncertainty is expressed by a wider confidence interval, of between 13.4% and 37.5% for people from the Other ethnic group in 2017/18.
+For 2018 to 2019, the Other ethnic group had 46 respondents (out of 8,161 respondents in total).
+Because of this, we can be less certain about the estimate for the Other ethnic group (37.5%).
+This greater uncertainty is expressed by a wider confidence interval, of between 20.4% and 58.5%.

-Changes over time and differences between groups are only reported on where they are statistically significant at the 95% level.
+Changes over time and differences between groups are only reported if they are statistically significant at the 95% level.
 This means that we can be confident that the differences seen in our sampled respondents are reflective of the population.
-The statistical tests used mean we can be confident that if we carried out the same survey on different random samples of the population 95 times out of 100 we would get similar findings.

 Further technical information